Devils–Flyers rivalry: Early years

-Before relocating to New Jersey, the only notable confrontation between these two franchises occurred in the 1978 Stanley Cup preliminary round where the Flyers swept the previously-located Colorado Rockies in two games.
-Although these two teams faced each other regularly since the Devils' relocation from Denver in 1982, the New Jersey–Philadelphia rivalry did not take off until their first playoff meeting since the Devils' relocation in the lockout-shortened 1994–95 season, when the Devils eliminated the Flyers in six games in the 1995 conference finals en route to winning the Stanley Cup.
-The turning point of the series came in game five, when Claude Lemieux scored from 65 feet out, sending a wobbly puck past Flyers goalie Ron Hextall, with 44 seconds left in regulation of a tie game.
-The series was considered an upset, as the Devils were the fifth seed in the Eastern Conference playoffs, while the Flyers had made a dramatic improvement to end their five-year playoff drought by winning the division and the second seed in the Eastern Conference, and were led by eventual Hart Memorial Trophy winner, captain Eric Lindros.
-Lindros and Devils captain Scott Stevens were afterwards known for their on-ice feuds.
+Before relocating to New Jersey, the only notable confrontation between these two franchises occurred in the 1978 Stanley Cup preliminary round where the Flyers swept the previously located Colorado Rockies in two games.
+Although these two teams faced each other regularly after the Devils' relocation from Denver in 1982, the New Jersey–Philadelphia rivalry did not take off until their first playoff meeting in the lockout-shortened 1994–95 season, when the Devils eliminated the Flyers in six games in the 1995 conference finals en route to winning the Stanley Cup.
+The turning point of the series came in game five, when Claude Lemieux scored from 65 feet out, sending a wobbly puck past Flyers goaltender Ron Hextall with 44 seconds left in regulation of a tie game.
+The series was an upset, as the Devils were the fifth seed in the Eastern Conference, while the Flyers had made a dramatic improvement to end their five-year playoff drought by winning the division and getting the second seed in the Eastern Conference.
+The Flyers were led by eventual Hart Memorial Trophy winner, captain Eric Lindros; Lindros and Devils captain Scott Stevens were afterwards known for their on-ice feuds.

 During the 1999–2000 regular season, the Devils were leading in both the Eastern Conference and the Atlantic Division, but their 10-game slump near the end of the season resulted in the Flyers overtaking them for both the division title and the first seed in the conference.
 They would meet once again in the 2000 conference finals; this time, the Flyers blew a 3–1 series lead over the Devils, including losing three of the four games played in Philadelphia.
 The seventh game of this series was the final game for Lindros as a Flyer, who suffered a concussion at the hands of Stevens, whose controversial hit was viewed by some as the key moment of the Devils' playoff run.
 The Devils went on to win the 2000 Stanley Cup by beating the defending champion Dallas Stars in six games.